Onwards to Carthage – Heatonville to Plew

 Shadyside Camp in Rescue, Missouri during its heydays.

 In 1927, L.F.
 Arthur built Shadyside Camp on Route 66 on the west side of town.
-The site originally included four cabins that were constructed of local rubble stone and was located in the cooling shade of a thick grove of oak trees, hence, the name.
-Arthur initially charged $1.00 to $1.50 per night and guests had private cooking facilities and access to community toilets and showers.
-Electrified trailer space was also available for 50¢, A few years later, a gas station with a cafe and a store was built in front of the cabins along the highway.
-In about 1930 a row of three large cottages were added to the complex so more people could be accommodated.
-Over the years, the tourist court not only served passing motorists, but it became a popular local gathering place.
+The site originally included four cabins constructed of local rubble stone and was located in the cooling shade of a thick grove of oak trees, hence the name.
+Arthur initially charged $1.00 to $1.50 per night, and guests had private cooking facilities and access to community toilets and showers.
+Electrified trailer space was also available for 50¢.
+A few years later, a gas station with a cafe and a store was built in front of the cabins along the highway.
+In about 1930, a row of three large cottages were added to the complex to accommodate more people.
+Over the years, the tourist court served passing motorists and became a popular local gathering place.
 Until the late 1980s, the store was still in operation.
-It has since been converted to a private residence.
-The privately-owned site still stands today and the cabins can still be spied in the background.
+It has since been converted into a private residence.
+The privately owned site still stands today, and the cabins can still be spied in the background.
 It is located just west of County Highway 1032/Lawrence Street on the north side of the highway.

-Route 66 continues westward for just 3.5 miles before it reaches the old community of Plew.
-However, there is little here for travelers to know that it was ever a town, but it is still populated by several homes.
+Route 66 continues westward for just 3.5 miles before reaching the old Plew community.
+However, there is little here for travelers to know that it was ever a town, but several homes still populate it.

-Avilla, which seems to be the “Capital” of this little section of the highway is just about 4.5 miles to the west.
-Between Plew and Avilla, once stood the 1935 Log City Camp on the south side of the highway.
-The complex also featured a Mobil Station, coffee shop and store.
-Right across the street was the 1928 Forest Park Camp, which included rock cabins, a cafe, a tavern, and a dancehall.
-During Route 66′ heydays, these two businesses were major rivals for decades.
+Avilla, which seems to be the “Capital” of this little section of the highway, is just about 4.5 miles to the west.
+Between Plew and Avilla once stood the 1935 Log City Camp on the south side of the highway.
+The complex also featured a Mobil Station, a coffee shop, and a store.
+Right across the street was the 1928 Forest Park Camp, which included rock cabins, a cafe, a tavern, and a dance hall.
+During Route 66’s heyday, these two businesses were major rivals for decades.

 Missouri Ghost Towns